christopherkullenberg/blogspotscraper/README.md

 # Blogspotscraper
 A Python 3 script for scraping a Blogspot blog recursively.
-Saves each post as a new html file, which cleaned to remove most of the html code.
+Saves each post as a new html file, which is cleaned from most of its html code.

 ### Requirements
 This script uses BeautifulSoup.
 Install with: